AbhinavDubey30/GiftReccommender/README.md

 # GiftReccommender
 This project includes a set of scripts and resources that provide a foundation for a larger application or service.

-It has been customized with personalized details for Abhinav.
+## Project Overview

+This project includes a Gift Recommender system, which helps users find the perfect gift based on their preferences, the recipient’s interests, and other criteria.
+The system leverages an algorithm that suggests gifts by analyzing factors such as:

+- Occasion (e.g., Birthday, Anniversary, etc.)
+- Recipient's preferences or interests
+- Budget constraints
+- Categories of gifts (e.g., books, gadgets, fashion, etc.)

+Users can input relevant details, and the recommender provides personalized gift suggestions.
+The system is customizable and can be expanded with additional criteria or categories to further enhance its accuracy and usefulness.

 ## Usage